n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

 9. Ninth, all post-base glyphs should be merged into a single substring that will sort as a single unit.

-WIth these steps completed, the cluster can be sorted into the final sort order.
+With these steps completed, the cluster can be sorted into the final sort order.

 ### (3) Applying the basic substitution features from GSUB ###